json-event-sourcing/pincette-json-streams/README.md

 ## An Application

 The structure of an application is very simple.
 It has an ```application``` field, which is a unique name, an optional ```version``` field and a ```parts``` field.
 The latter is an array of objects, which describe structures that contribute to the Kafka Streams topology.
 Instead of an object you can also use a relative filename.
 The part will be loaded from there then.
+Alternatively the whole array can be replaced with a relative filename.
+The file should then contain the array of parts.

 ```
 {